dvdcombo/emc-pcb-cap/README.md

 Prepared for the Introduction to Electromagnetic Compatility course

-given by Assoc.
+taught by Assoc.
 Prof. Bektas Colak

 prepared by